Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/Pangenome_analysis/README.md

 Follow [pangenome_tutorial_anvio](https://merenlab.org/tutorials/vibrio-jasicida-pangenome/) to run pan genome analysis on your data

-### Quantification of genome openess
+### Quantification of genome openness

-The genome opennes can be quantified by alculating pangenome rarefaction curves and estimating Heaps’ Law parameters, which describe whether a pangenome is open or closed.
-This analysis can be performed with anvio's *anvi-compute-rarefaction-curves* programme [tutorials](https://merenlab.org/2016/11/08/pangenomics-v2/#calculating-rarefaction-curves-and-heaps-law-parameters)
+Genome openness can be quantified by computing pangenome rarefaction curves and estimating Heaps’ Law parameters, which indicate whether a pangenome is open or closed by modeling the rate at which new gene clusters are identified with the sequential addition of genomes.
+This analysis can be  performed using the anvi’o program *anvi-compute-rarefaction-curves* [tutorials](https://merenlab.org/2016/11/08/pangenomics-v2/#calculating-rarefaction-curves-and-heaps-law-parameters)

 **Note:** The *anvi-compute-rarefaction-curves* function is only available in *anvio-dev* the developmental version of anvio

 Follow [anvio.org/install/linux/dev](https://anvio.org/install/linux/dev/) for installing the anvio's developmental version.

 #### Usage
-Activate anvio-dev
+Once installed activate anvio-dev environment
 ```markdown
 conda activate anvio-dev
 ```